Year of Call: 2008

 R v E (2017: ongoing) – Cybercrime, online supply of software which computer hackers can use to disguise viruses and other malware to avoid detection by antivirus software; bitcoin use in money laundering.
-Blackfriars Crown Court: Prosecuting for CPS International Justice and Organised Crime Division.
+Blackfriars Crown Court: Instructed as Leading Counsel Prosecuting for CPS International Justice and Organised Crime Division.

-R v DO (2017: ongoing) – Fraud and money laundering, resurrecting case against defendant who absconded seven years earlier.
-Southwark Crown Court: Prosecuting.
+R v DO (2017) – Fraud and money laundering, recent and resurrected case against defendant who absconded seven years earlier.
+Southwark Crown Court: Prosecuted to conviction.

 R v A (2017) – Fraud, historic offences under old and current legislation.
 Harrow Crown Court.
-Complemented by judge for extremely well prepared case, extremely well presented in court: Prosecuted trial to conviction and sentence for CPS Specialist Fraud Division.
+Complimented by judge for ‘extremely well prepared case, extremely well presented in court’: Prosecuted trial to conviction and sentence for CPS Specialist Fraud Division.

 R v O & Another (2017) – Confiscation, fraud.
 Snaresbrook Crown Court.
 Contested hearing; achieved more than 70% reduction in client’s confiscation order: Defending.